dandelion009/example-rails5-rest-api/README.md

 ## Curl command examples

-*NOTE:* Replace `localhost:3000` in the examples below with the correct IP address if you are running the API in a Docker container.
+*NOTE:* Replace `localhost:3000` in the examples below with `localhost` if you are running the API in the Docker container.

+For prettier (i.e., readable) output:
+1. Install [jq](https://stedolan.github.io/jq/), e.g. `brew install jq`
+2. Add the `-s` flag to the `curl` commands below
+3. Pipe the output of each `curl` command to `jq .`

 ### Obtain a JSON Web Token (JWT)

 `curl -XPOST -H "Content-type: application/json" -d '{"auth": {"email": "admin@example.com", "password": "password"}}' 'http://localhost:3000/user_token'`

-Remember to save the token you receive in your response for use below.
+Replace the string `YOUR_TOKEN_HERE` in the examples below with the token received from the response.

 ### Get a list of brands